 We investigate this relationship by quantifying how remote different modern-day U.S. Commuting Zones are and comparing those values to the locations of different industries.
 Specifically, we first compute an index of remoteness versus centrality of U.S. Commuting Zones that incorporates: (1) the driving time to the nearest Commuting Zone of at least 500,000 people; (2) the driving time to all other Commuting Zones, weighed by how long it takes to get to each destination and how many people live in each destination; and (3) the driving time to the nearest port.
 This index is computed such that places with lower scores are more remote, and places with higher scores are more central (i.e., more connected to other places).
-Figure 4 shows a heatmap of how remote versus central different Commuting Zone's relative concentration of employment in 676 tradable non-farm NAICS 6-digit industries from 2000-2016, using cleaned County Business Patterns data from Eckert et al. (2020).
+Figure 4 shows a heatmap of how remote versus central different Commuting Zones are.
+Note the relatively high remoteness of Wyoming.
+We next compute each Commuting Zone's relative concentration of employment in 676 tradable non-farm NAICS 6-digit industries from 2000-2016, using cleaned County Business Patterns data from Eckert et al. (2020).
 We take Reveled Comparative Advantage (RCA) as our measure of concentration, as described in Box 1.